 ari

-Isaac (from the Internet) Gantwerk Mayer
+Isaac (did the steamed hams megillah) Gantwerk Mayer

 16) the best historical pronunciation of Hebrew is the Provençal one, for the sheer audacity of its consonant shifts. sorry, I mean: fe beff hiftorical pronunfiasing of Hebrew iv fe Provençal wung, fokh fe seekh audafity of iff confonanf siff.